Automatic Dependent Surveillance–Broadcast: Description

 ADS-B is an airspace surveillance system which could eventually replace secondary surveillance radar as the main surveillance method for controlling aircraft worldwide.
 In the United States ADS-B is an integral component of the NextGen national airspace strategy for upgrading and enhancing aviation infrastructure and operations.

-ADS-B enhances safety by making an aircraft visible, realtime, to air traffic control (ATC) and to other ADS-B In equipped aircraft with position and velocity data transmitted every second.
-Other uses of ADS-B data include: post-flight analysis, inexpensive flight tracking, planning, and dispatch.
+ADS-B enhances safety by making an aircraft visible, in realtime, to air traffic control (ATC) and to other ADS-B In equipped aircraft, with position and velocity data transmitted every second.
+FAA program descriptions state that ADS-B Out broadcasts position and other data (such as altitude and ground speed) once per second to ground stations and other aircraft, and note that U.S. airspace and equipment-performance requirements are specified in 14 CFR §§ 91.225 and 91.227.
+Other uses of ADS-B data include post-flight analysis, inexpensive flight tracking, planning, and dispatch.

 Within the United States, the ADS-B system has the ability to provide air traffic and government-generated graphical weather information at no cost through TIS-B and FIS-B applications.

 ADS-B consists of two distinct functions - "ADS-B Out" and "ADS-B In".
 Each "ADS-B Out" aircraft periodically broadcasts information about itself, such as identification, current position, altitude and velocity through an onboard transmitter.
 ADS-B Out provides air traffic controllers with real-time aircraft position information that is, in most cases, more accurate than the information available with current radar-based systems.
 With more accurate information, ATC can manage and separate aircraft with improved precision and timing.